janluke/janluke/README.md

 ### Hi there 👋

 - I'm from Italy, currently working in a full-remote team.
-- Nowadays, I mainly write code in Python and JavaScript/TypeScript (React).
+- These days I mainly write code in Python and JavaScript/TypeScript (React).
 - I'm the author of [Cloup](https://github.com/janluke/cloup), a library that extends Click with several features.
 From time to time, I contribute to Click as well.

 ### Stats